BirdyBirdy97/Calculator/README.md

 # Calculator
-Calculator built in 100 Days of Code Python on Udemy
+Calculator built in 100 Days of Code Python on Udemy.